-A note of caution: if a reviewer perceives your response to be condescending, rude or insincere, it’s possible they will get angry and cut-and-paste their review all over the internet.
+A note of caution: if a reviewer perceives your response to be condescending, rude or insincere, it’s possible they will get angry and further spread their review all over the internet.

+Definitely!
 Public comments are a way for website owners to add a helpful comment to a customer’s review.
-Responding to reviewers’ concerns shows that you value their feedback and that you’re always striving to improve.
+Perhaps more importantly, responding publicly also shows other potential customers that you value their feedback and that you’re always striving to improve.

 To write a public comment on behalf of your website, visit your reviews page here.